 - 1/3 cup BBQ Seasoning, click for recipe

-- 1 cup Keto BBQ Sauce, click for recipe, or any Kansas-city style or hickory sauce works
+- 1 cup BBQ Sauce, click for my keto bbq sauce recipe, or use any Kansas-city style or hickory bbq sauce

 Instructions